fossabot/trader.python/README.txt

 "Lag" - Show the current Mt.Gox Lag (trading lag) "Book"- Print the order books out to howmany length you want (Display depth) (current order book of bids/asks) = printorderbook()
-	- Automatically updated with the freshest possible date by websocket(Socket.IO)
+	- Automatically updated with the freshest possible date by websocket(Socket.IO) ""Withdraw"" - Withdraw bitcoins to an address(needs withdraw API priveleges in your mt.gox API security settings.
+(Currently available on bitfloor,bitstamp and mt.gox)

 ###Depth Functions
 "Obip- Calculate the "order book implied price", by finding the weighted average price of coins <width> BTC up and down from the spread.